MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 ## Send user logs to the Log Analytics workspace

 Now that you've created a Log Analytics workspace, you assign the user audit and sign-in logs.
 All the data you want to use in Azure Monitor logs must be stored in a Log Analytics workspace.
-In the Azure portal, go to your Azure AD instance.
+In the Azure portal, go to your Azure Active Directory instance.
 Select the **Monitoring** tab, and then select **Diagnostics settings**.

 Select **Add diagnostic setting**.
 Here, you create a connection between the two log files and your Log Analytics workspace.